TeamMonumenta/scripted-quests/README.md

 `ScriptedQuests_<Target.Minecraft.Version>_<Plugin.Version>-<CompileDate>-<CompileTime>`

 Or compile it yourself using Maven.
+Note that ScriptedQuests uses NMS - so you must have also compiled Spigot on the system you are using to compile ScriptedQuests.

 ## <a name="get-started"></a>Getting Started / Tutorial
 This plugin only currently has compiled versions for Spigot 1.12.2.
 It will probably work with older versions but you must compile it yourself.

 - Install it like all spigot plugins by placing it in your plugins folder.
 - Start your spigot server.
 This should create some folders under